 - 4.1 The Strategic Housing and Economic Land Availability Assessment (SHELAA) is a key piece of evidence which identifies the potential supply of land.
-The National Planning Practice Guidance sets out a methodology for identifying a future supply of land which is suitable, available and achievable, which has been followed in undertaking the Strategic Housing and Economic Land Availability Assessment.

-- 4.2 A 'call for sites' was undertaken in autumn 2016 which invited sites to be submitted for consideration for allocation through the Local Plan review.
+The national Planning Practice Guidance sets out a methodology for identifying a future supply of land which is suitable, available and achievable, which has been followed in undertaking the Strategic Housing and Economic Land Availability Assessment. - 4.2 A 'call for sites' was undertaken in autumn 2016 which invited sites to be submitted for consideration for allocation through the Local Plan review.
 Sites submitted, along with sites which had been submitted through previous consultations and call for sites exercises, were presented in the 2017 Issues and Options consultation document.
-The 2017 consultation also invited further sites to be submitted.
+Further sites were also submitted through the 2017 Issues and Option consultation and the 2018 First Draft Local Plan consultation.

 - 4.3 Criteria for assessing a site's suitability were developed to align broadly with other local planning authorities in the Ipswich Housing Market Area (Babergh District Council, Mid Suffolk District Council and Ipswich Borough Council).
 The criteria cover the following topics:

 - Access to site;

 - Utilities capacity;

 - Utilities Infrastructure;

 - Contamination;

 - Flood Risk;

 - Coastal change;

 - Market attractiveness;

 - Landscape / Townscape;

 - Biodiversity and Geodiversity;

 - Historic Environment;

 - Open space;

 - Transport and Roads;

 - Contributions to regeneration / re-use

 - 4.4 In relation to the criteria on access to site and transport and roads, input has been received from Suffolk County Council as Highways Authority.

 - 4.5 Consideration has also been given to how a site relates in scale and form to an existing settlement.

 - 4.6 To determine a site's availability, consideration is given to whether the site has been submitted by the owner(s) of the land.
 In relation to sites that had been submitted or identified prior to 2016, availability checks have been undertaken (spring 2018) through writing to the submitter or by undertaking Land Registry searches where contact details were not held.

 - 4.7 In relation to achievability, consideration has been given to whether there are any likely significant abnormal costs associated with development of the site.
-However, at this stage it is difficult to conclude with any certainty that development of a site would not be viable during the Local Plan period.
+The whole plan viability assessment includes cost assumptions for abnormal costs should these arise as part of proposed developments.

 - 4.8 Sites which are assessed as being suitable, available and achievable are considered to be 'potential' sites.